About our organic Incan golden berries

 Other Names: Incan Berries, Cape Gooseberries

-Originally cultivated thousands of years ago in the Incan Empire, these dried berries have seen a huge resurgence of popularity in markets around the world due to their unique taste and remarkable health benefits.
-Also known as ‘Incan berries’ or ‘cape gooseberries’, golden berries grow in warm climates on a small but resilient bush, where natural paper hulks resembling Chinese lanterns delicately cradle the small golden fruit on the inside.
+Also known as ‘Inca berries’ or ‘cape gooseberries’, golden berries grow in warm climates on a small but resilient bush, where natural paper husks resembling Chinese lanterns which cradle the small golden fruit inside.
 Once harvested, the berries are sun-dried, developing a robust and complex citrus flavour that can be likened to a sweet, tangy marmalade.

 Not your average dried fruit, flavour packed golden berries also boast an excellent nutritional profile.
 They are high in phosphorous, vitamins A, C, B1, B2, B6, and B12 and contain a good amount of dietary fibre.
 They are also extremely high in protein (16%) for a fruit.
 The fruit also contains notable amounts of carotene and bioflavonoids.

 With the sweetness of raisins and the zing of tart citrus zest, dried golden berries are a mouthwatering treat.
 Delicious eaten straight out of the bag, golden berries inherent complex flavour also makes them an excellent pairing food in tajines, curries, cakes, puddings or enjoyed with raw chocolate or wine.